uppsala-makerspace/loerdagskurser/docs/reflektioner/20260530_richel/README.md

 ![Number of visits per day per course and predictions](n_per_day_per_course_and_predictions.png)

+## One in five learners stays

-Some learners stay very long:
+One in five learners stays longer than 1 season and some learners stay very long:

 ![How long do learners stay](how_long_do_learners_stay.png)